owens255/Exhibit-Linker/README.md

 - Ensure that Word and Excel are closed before running the script.

-- Be patient.
-Even if the script appears stalled (e.g., on very large documents), it is likely still processing your file.
+- This script relies on COM automation.
+If the script is running slow, your antivirus software is likely the culprit.

 - Zip your resulting files if sending to others for easy transport.